 Program Manager: Peggy Nielsen, MA, LPC

 Peggy holds a Bachelor’s degree in Business Administration and a Master’s degree in Counseling.
 She is a Licensed Professional Counselor.
 She has worked with Ele’s Place in Lansing, MI and was Executive Director at Erin’s House in Ft.
 Wayne, IN.
 Peggy started SandCastles in 1997 and has built it up to the 8 sites we currently have today.
-Peggy was instrumental in creating the Healing Hearts Camp and then merging with The Moyer Foundation in 2009 to become Camp Erin Detroit.
+Peggy was instrumental in creating the Healing Hearts Camp, which merged with The Moyer Foundation in 2009 to become Camp Erin Detroit, and finally grew and branched off to become SandCastles Camp in 2019.
 Peggy is honored to be working in and furthering the field of children’s grief support and to have had the opportunity to build and grow these programs.

 Kelly Beesley, MSW